Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Test statistics: properties and examples

-\begin{proposition} (a) The statistic $t_2(\cdot, \cdot)$ in \eqref{eq:stat_class_rank} is effect increasing if $\phi(\cdot)$ is a monotone increasing function and the ``first'' or ``last'' method is used for ties. (b) The statistic $t_2(\cdot, \cdot)$ is distribution free if the ``first'' or ``last'' method is used for ties and the treatment assignment $\bm{Z}$ is exchangeable as in Definition \ref{def:exchange} and independent of the ordering of units. \end{proposition}
+\begin{proposition} Under the tie-breaking rule discussed above, the statistic $t_2(\cdot, \cdot)$ in \eqref{eq:stat_class_rank} is (a) effect increasing if $\phi(\cdot)$ is a monotone increasing function, and (b) distribution free if the treatment assignment $\bm{Z}$ is exchangeable as in Definition \ref{def:exchange} as well as independent of the index ordering of the units (which can be achieved by randomly shuffling the order of units before analysis). \end{proposition}

-In practice, we can implement the ``random'' method for ties by first randomly permuting the coordinates of $\bm{y}$ and then ranking equal outcomes using the ``first'' methods.
-From Proposition \ref{prop:stat_property_rank}, If $\bm{Z}$ is exchangeable and we use the ``random'' method for ties, then after we randomly permute the ordering of units, $\bm{Z}$ must be independent of the ordering, and the ties are ranked based on the ``first'' method.
-From Proposition \ref{prop:stat_property_rank}, the statistic in \eqref{eq:stat_class_rank} will be distribution free.
-We emphasize that using the ``random'' method for ties is crucial for the distribution free property.
-First, a defined method for ties is important even for continuous outcomes, because some outcomes will become the same when we later invert tests for a sequence of constant treatment effects.
-Second, it is important to rank equal outcomes randomly, since in practice a received data set may be ordered, e.g., with all treated units ahead of control ones.

-\begin{rmk} Under the usual ``average'' method for ties, whether the statistic in \eqref{eq:stat_class_rank} is effect increasing depends on the values of $\phi(\cdot)$ for tied ranks.
-If we define the value of $\phi(\cdot)$ for tied ranks as the average value of $\phi(\cdot)$ evluated at those ranks under the ``first'' or ``last'' method, then the statistic \eqref{eq:stat_class_rank} is effect increasing.
-This follows directly from Proposition \ref{prop:stat_property_rank} by noting that the resulting value of the statistic is essentially the average of it under the ``first'' method of ties over all possible permutations of the ordering.
-From the above, we can also know that the classical Wilcoxon rank sum statistic with ``average'' method for ties is effect increasing. \end{rmk}